sumitkolhe/krates/docs/concepts/collection.md

 A collection is a group of records.
 Records are manipulated as a list and can be filtered or sorted.
 A JSON schema can optionally be defined on the collection.

-Everything stored inside a Collection can be uniquely identified by its **Record ID**
+Everything stored inside a Collection can be uniquely identified by its **Record ID**.

 ## Properties